AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-use-baseline-for-publishing.md

 1. Select the Baseline and select **Edit**.
 1. Make the required changes in the baseline.
 You can change the name and version of the topic or referenced content.
 1. If you want to use a different version for one or more topics, then you can do so by manually selecting those topics.
-Click **Browse Topic**, select the topic for which you want to use a different version.
+Select **Browse Topic**, select the topic for which you want to use a different version.
 From the Select a Version drop-down list for the selected topic, select a version of the topic that you want to use in the baseline and select **OK**.

     ![](images/baseline-select-version-drop-down.png){width="800" align="left"}

     The information about the topic and it's selected version is stored in the backend.
 You can repeat this step to change the selected version for multiple topics.

-1. To load all topics and media files referred from the DITA  map, click the **Browse All Topics** link.
+1. To load all topics and media files referred from the DITA  map, select the **Browse All Topics** link.
 The UUID of topics and media files is also shown below the topic title or the \(media\) file name.

     >[!NOTE]
     >
-    > If you have a very large set of files in your DITA map, with nested maps and topics, then clicking Browse All Topics could take some time to load all files.
+    > If you have a very large set of files in your DITA map, with nested maps and topics, then selecting Browse All Topics could take some time to load all files.

     The contents of your map are presented in the three sections: the map file, Content \(topic references\), and Referred Content \(nested topics, maps, and other assets\).
 Once you have all the referenced content available, you can individually select the version of the topic that you want to use in your baseline.